XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 | Account         | String    | AccountID     | A  Ripple address whose signature contributes to the multi-signature.
 It does not need to be a funded address in the ledger. |
 | SignerWeight    | Number    | UInt16        | The weight of a signature from this signer.
 A multi-signature is only valid if the sum weight of the signatures provided meets or exceeds the SignerList's `SignerQuorum` value. |

 When processing a multi-signed transaction, the server dereferences the `Account` values with respect to the ledger at the time of transaction execution.
 If the address _does not_ correspond to a funded [AccountRoot node](#accountroot), then only the master secret associated with that address can be used to produce a valid signature.
 If the account _does_ exist in the ledger, then it depends on the state of that account.
 If the account has a Regular Key configured, the Regular Key can be used.
 The account's master key can only be used if it is not disabled.
-A multi-signature cannot be used as a component of another multi-signature.
+A multi-signature cannot be used as part of another multi-signature.

 ### SignerLists and Reserves ###